deutschebank/fluxnova-docs-manual/content/user-guide/runtime-container-integration/jboss.md

    Classpath dependencies are automatically managed for you if you use the [Process Application API]({{< ref "/user-guide/process-applications/_index.md" >}}).
 {{< /note >}}

-When using the Camunda Wildfly subsystem, the process engine classes are deployed as WildFly module.
-The module is named `org.camunda.bpm.camunda-engine` and is deployed in the folder `$WILDFLY_HOME/modules/org/camunda/bpm/camunda-engine`.
+When using the Flowave Wildfly subsystem, the process engine classes are deployed as WildFly module.
+The module is named `org.finos.flowave.bpm.flowave-engine` and is deployed in the folder `$WILDFLY_HOME/modules/org/finos/flowave/bpm/flowave-engine`.

 By default, the application server will not add this module to the classpath of applications.
 If an application needs to interact with the process engine, we must declare a module dependency in the application.
 This can be achieved using either an implicit or an explicit module dependency.

 ## Implicit Module Dependencies with the Process Application API

-When using the Process Application API (i.e., when deploying either a servlet process application or an EJB process application), the Camunda Wildfly subsystem will detect the `@ProcessApplication` class in the deployment and automatically add a module dependency between the application and the process engine module.
+When using the Process Application API (i.e., when deploying either a servlet process application or an EJB process application), the Flowave Wildfly subsystem will detect the `@ProcessApplication` class in the deployment and automatically add a module dependency between the application and the process engine module.
 As a result, we don't have to declare the dependency ourselves.
 It is called an [implicit module dependency](https://docs.wildfly.org/23/Developer_Guide.html#Implicit_module_dependencies_for_deployments) because it is not explicitly declared but can be derived by inspecting the application and seeing that it provides a `@ProcessApplication` class.

 ## Explicit Module Dependencies